GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding

-Our proposed GaussTR diverges from prior methods in two key aspects: (1) it adopts sparse, feed-forward 3D Gaussian splatting as an alternative to dense volumetric representation for generalizable representation learning and computational efficiency, and (2) it enables knowledge alignment with foundation models for open-vocabulary 3D semantic occupancy prediction, mitigating the need for explicit labels.
+Our proposed GaussTR diverges from prior works in two key aspects: (1) it adopts sparse, feed-forward 3D Gaussian splatting as an alternative to dense voxel-wise modeling for generalizable representation learning and computational efficiency, and (2) it enables knowledge alignment with foundation models for open-vocabulary 3D semantic occupancy prediction, mitigating the need for explicit labels.